Esri/project-delivery-scripts/README.md

 Before a customer starts automating the deployment of a Project Delivery Organziation a there are some prerequisites

 ## Prerequisites for Using Project Delivery
+Is the customer Ready for this?
+[Product readiness checklist] (Resources/ProjectDeliveryReadiness.pdf)

 ### Education Prerequisites